 Other notables pictured include Hypatia of Alexandria, c.355 AD - 415 AD, in the white robe at lower left, the last natural philosopher at the very end of the Classical period, and even more incredibly, given the mores of that time, a woman.
 Hypatia was, in fact, murdered by a Christian mob; her dedication to science and her position as a teacher to males were considered heresy both were expressly forbidden by the Bible.
 Hypatia taught at the famous Library of Alexandria, which was destroyed at about the same time, probably for the same reasons; see the movie Agora.

-Immediately in front of and below her, holding a writing slate, is Archimedes, 287 BC - 212 BC, the greatest Mathemtician of the Classical period, and credited by Galileo, 1564-1642, and Newton, 1643-1727, as the foundation for their own mathematical accomplishments, after interest in science was restored and scientific progress began to reemerge during the later part of the Renaissance period in spite of Christian persecution of Galileo and others.
+Immediately in front of and below her, holding a writing slate, is Archimedes, 287 BC - 212 BC, the greatest Mathemtician of the Classical period, and credited by Galileo, 1564-1642, and Newton, 1643-1727, as the foundation for their own mathematical achievements, after interest in science was restored and scientific progress began to reemerge during the later part of the Renaissance period in spite of Christian persecution of Galileo and others.